Conflict escalation: Level 2: Resistant (passive)

 The subject resists verbal commands but complies to commands immediately upon contact controls.
 He refrains from close combat.

 Level 3: Resistant (active)

 Initially, the subject physically resists commands, but he can be made to comply by compliance techniques, including come-along holds, soft-handed stunning blows, and techniques inducing pain by joint manipulation and pressure points.

 Level 4: Assaultive (bodily harm)

 The unarmed subject physically attacks his opponent.
 He can be controlled by certain defensive tactics, including blocks, strikes, kicks, enhanced pain compliance procedures, impact weapon blocks, and blows.

 Level 5: Assaultive (lethal force)

 The subject has a weapon and will likely kill or injure someone unless he is controlled.
 That is possible only by lethal force, which possibly requires firearms or weapons.
 This could also include the subject physically overpowering someone and choking them out, which will cause injury or death if sustained for a long period of time.

-Prevention

-A major focus of peace and conflict theory is concerned with curbing conflict escalation or creating a mindset to avoid such conflict in future and instead to engage in peacemaking.
-Much nonviolent conflict resolution, however, involves conflict escalation in the form of protests, strikes, or other direct actions.

-Mohandas Gandhi, a major proponent of nonviolence, used satyagraha to demonstrate the following:

-Peacefully controlling a group of people with a common cause was possible.

-One could accomplish objectives through solidarity without capitulating to violent attack.